 Where to Find Good HVAC Help

-Last updated in November 2019
+Last updated November 2022

 Our evaluations of area heating and air-conditioning services for quality and price will help you find a competent contractor.
 We also offer advice on how to evaluate equipment choices and deal with whichever company you hire.

 Many area heating and air-conditioning services consistently provide high-quality work: Several companies were rated “superior” for “overall quality” by 90 percent or more of their surveyed customers.
-But our Ratings Tables also reveals that some customers get burned by shoddy service: some companies received “superior” overall ratings from only 60 percent or fewer of their surveyed customers.
+But our Ratings Tables also reveal that some customers get burned by shoddy service: some companies received “superior” overall ratings from only 60 percent or fewer of their surveyed customers.

-Our Ratings Tables also shows counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period and complaint rates relative to the volume of work companies do.
+Our Ratings Tables also show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.